EB-3 Visa for Skilled Workers and Professionals

 There are several fees associated with the EB3 visa application.
 The following fees are correct as of publishing.
 However, they are subject to change and you should confirm that the fees have not changed.
 You should also acknowledge which fees are paid by the US employer and which are paid by the beneficiary.

-- Other fees including medical examination, translations, photocopying, etc.: vary on a case by case basis
+• Other fees, including medical examination, translations, photocopying, and attorney’s fees: vary on a case-by-case basis.

-The EB3 total processing time depends on a variety of factors.
-These factors include which USCIS Center you use, what country you are from, and your individual application.
+The EB-3 total processing time depends on a variety of factors.
+These factors include which USCIS Service Center you use, what country you are from, and your individual application.
+For most applicants, the EB3 visa process can take 1 to 4 years depending on your country of origin, priority date, and USCIS processing times.
 This time period can be as short as around a year, but it can also take up to several years.
 In particular, nationals of India and China should expect longer wait times.
 If you want a better estimate on how long your particular case will take, my team and I would be able to provide that.
+The priority date, determined by the I-140 filing date, dictates when you can proceed based on the Visa Bulletin’s cutoff dates.

 The EB3 visa is a visa that grants permanent residency to qualified individuals.
 You should now have a much stronger understanding of the various aspects of the EB3 visa, including the EB3 visa benefits, requirements, and application process.